Automating the End-to-End Process of Accounts Payable | 14 Tips

 If your team is swamped with manual tasks, multiple inefficiencies will surface.
 Automating your purchasing and procurement processes will minimize the number of supplier interactions, thereby reducing the chances of human error.

-Working with manual processes in your accounts payable department makes it vulnerable to invoice fraud.
 For more information on fake invoices, recognizing red flags, and avoiding being hit by an invoice scam, check out How To Identify Fake Invoices.

 Percentage of straight-through invoices